blackbelts-test/input/first-file.md

 Two lines without line break
 between!

 New line for trigged release.

+### New line to trigger yet another build!